tunks/mcse-nyc-trips/Readme.md

 Junit5 unit cases are implemented as part of the code to test the required features

+The repository is integrated with Azure Dev Ops for CI/CD and the build is automatically after each commit

 ### Build
 Build the project with the test unit using Apache maven